Gallai-Ramsey numbers of odd cycles: Introduction

 \section{Introduction}

 All graphs considered in this work are simple, with no loops or multiple edges.
 By a \emph{coloring} of a graph, we mean a coloring of the edges of the graph.
+For a graph $G$, let $e(G)$ be the size of $G$.
 A colored graph is called \emph{rainbow} if every edge receives a distinct color.
 All standard notation used here comes from \cite{CLZ11}.

-Given two graphs $G$ and $H$ and a positive integer $k$, the $k$-color Gallai-Ramsey number, denoted by $gr_{k}(G : H)$, is the minimum integer $N$ such that for all $n \geq N$, every $k$-coloring of $K_{n}$ contains either a rainbow copy of $G$ or a monochromatic copy of $H$.
+Given two graphs $G$ and $H$ and a positive integer $k$, the $k$-color Gallai-Ramsey number, denoted by ${\rm gr}_{k}(G : H)$, is the minimum integer $N$ such that for all $n \geq N$, every $k$-coloring of $K_{n}$ contains either a rainbow copy of $G$ or a monochromatic copy of $H$.

+Given two graphs $G$ and $H$, let $R(G, H)$ denote the $2$-color Ramsey number for finding a monochromatic $G$ or $H$, that is, the minimum number of vertices $n$ needed so that every red-blue coloring of $K_{n}$ contains either a red copy of $G$ or a blue copy of $H$.

 The theory of Gallai-Ramsey numbers has grown by leaps and bounds in recent years, especially for the case where $G = K_{3}$.
 Many individual graphs have been solved for any number of colors but classes of graphs have generally only been bounded from above and below.
 We refer the interested reader to the survey \cite{MR2606615} (with an updated version at \cite{FMO14}) for more general information.
 In particular, the following has been shown for odd cycles.